npm/rfcs/accepted/0015-add-restricted-versions-handling.md

 }
 ```

-The `restrictedVersions` section `MAY` include urls to security advisories,
+The `policyRestrictions` section `MAY` include urls to security advisories,
 policy documentation, or other information to help guide the user
 encountering the restriction.

-Manifests in the `restrictedVersions` section `MAY` include
+Manifests in the `policyRestrictions.versions` section `MAY` include
 version-specific messages.

 ### On packument fetch (registry):

 - Check every available version of a package against a policy.
-- Populate `restrictedVersions` object with key-value pairs representing
+- Populate `policyRestrictions.versions` object with key-value pairs
-  the version number and the manifest of each version that violates policy.
+  representing the version number and the manifest of each version that
+  violates policy.
-    - Manifests in the `restrictedVersions` set `MAY` include custom
+    - Manifests in the `policyRestrictions.versions` set `MAY` include
-      messages or advisory URLs specific to that version.
+      custom messages or advisory URLs specific to that version.
 - Add a custom string set by an admin on the packument under the
   `policyRestrictions` object.
 - `policyRestrictions` object `MAY` include an `advisories` array of URL